-This program is a partnership between the City of La Quinta and the La Quinta Police Department.
+This program is a partnership between the City of La Quinta and the La Quinta Sheriff Department.
 There is no cost to the cadets as the entire cost of the academy is covered by the City of La Quinta.
 The cadets will be provided with daily snacks, drinks, water bottles, uniforms and all necessary equipment to participate in the program.

 During the program the cadets will participate in police and service related activities including: Physical training, SWAT demonstration, First Aid, Bomb Squad demonstration, Firearms demonstration, Canine demonstrations, Forensics training, Narcotics training, Alcohol Awareness training, Defensive Tactics and many other topics.
 The cadets will also be taken on multiple field trips including traveling to the Marine Corps Recruit Depot in San Diego and the Ben Clark Training Center in Riverside and/or The Palm Springs Aerial Tramway.